syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/How-to.md

 {% endhighlight %}
 {% endtabs %}

-Executing the above codes renders the following output in an android device.

 ![](PopupLayout_images/DataGridWithPopup.png)

-## Load SfPopupLayout in Prism
+## load SfPopupLayout in Prism

-Refer the below code in which SfPopupLayout is shown if we navigate to next and previous pages using button click.
+Refer to the following code in which the SfPopupLayout is shown, if you navigate to the next and previous pages using button click.

+{% tabs %}
 {% highlight xaml %}

 // MainPage.xaml